Grub-Fortress/grub_fortress/README.md

 * -34% clip size
 * 10% slower move spead on wearer
 * 25% Boost reduced on air jumps

+### The Sandman
+* Alt-Fire: Launches a ball that slows opponents, and stuns opponents at long range

 ### The Gunboats
 * Weapon can now be equiped on Soldier and Demoman.